donnybrilliant/invoice-manager/README.md

 3. The PDF will be generated with your selected template
 4. Includes your company logo and branding

+### Exporting EHF (Electronic Invoice Format)

+1. Open an invoice
+2. Click the **EHF export** button (FileCode icon)
+3. The EHF XML file will be downloaded
+4. Format: PEPPOL BIS Billing 3.0 compliant UBL 2.1 XML
+5. Requirements:
+   - Both company and client must have organization numbers
+   - All required fields must be filled in

 ## Invoice Templates

 ### Classic Template